NutchapolBook/cosmos/README.md

 ### Introduction

-Strictly speaking, Cosmos is a decentralized network of independent parallel blockchains, each powered by BFT consensus algorithms like Tendermint consensus.
+Strictly speaking, Cosmos is a decentralized network of independent parallel blockchains, each powered by *BFT* consensus algorithms like *Tendermint* consensus.

+### Byzantine Fault-Tolerance (BFT)
+BFT stands for Byzantine Fault-Tolerance.
+Byzantine faults within distributed systems are some of the most difficult to deal with.
+A Byzantine Fault-Tolerant consensus algorithm guarantees safety for up to a third of Byzantine, or malicious, actors.

 ## IBC (Inter-Blockchain Communication protocol)